WOUAF: Weight Modulation for User Attribution and Fingerprinting in Text-to-Image Diffusion Models: Experiments

 \subsection{Benefits of Finetuning only Decoder}

-When developing our last variant that incorporates weight modulation into both the diffusion model $\epsilon_\theta$ and the decoder $\mathcal{D}$, we noted that the resultant pipeline demonstrates similarities with the GAN-based method~\citep{yu2020responsible}.
-A direct comparison between ours and GAN based method may not be entirely straightforward, considering the fundamental differences in their training methodologies – GAN-based methods entail training from scratch, whereas our proposed approach leans towards fine-tuning.
+When developing our last variant that incorporates weight modulation into both the diffusion model $\epsilon_\theta$ and the decoder $\mathcal{D}$, we note that the resultant pipeline demonstrates similarities with the GAN-based method~\citep{yu2020responsible}.
+A direct comparison between ours and the GAN-based methods may not be entirely straightforward, given the fundamental differences in their training methodologies.
+This is because the GAN-based methods entail training from scratch, whereas our proposed approach leans towards fine-tuning.
 Nevertheless, both methodologies share a common mechanism: they aim to modulate the weights of the layers instrumental in learning the latent space.
-This shared characteristic underscores the fundamental objective of optimizing the balance between attribution accuracy and generation quality.
+The shared characteristic underscores the fundamental objective of optimizing the balance between attribution accuracy and generation quality.

 However, our empirical observations suggest that this variant does not consistently achieve commendable performance as an attribution model.
 Specifically, it appears that this variant can only optimize either attribution accuracy or generation quality, but not both simultaneously.
-In our experiments, the maximum attribution accuracy achieved by this variant was approximately 89\% (Clip-score: 0.68, FID: 63.48).
+In our tests, the highest attribution accuracy reached by this variant is 89\%, with a Clip-score of 0.68 and FID of 63.48 (detailed in~\cref{fig:benefits_only_decoder}).
 The inherent trade-off observed here further reinforces the challenge of balancing these two critical parameters in the context of model fingerprinting techniques.
-We added sample images of this variant in the supplementary materials.